 Seven key barriers and drivers were identified in the case study.
-These include (a) the high bureaucracy of policy support, (b) the control mechanisms associated with receiving funding for implementing agro-ecological practices, (c) the lack of planning reliability and flexibility when implementing measures, (d) missing economic incentives, (e) land rental agreements that hinder or restrict the scope for implementing agro-ecological practices, (f) a lack in participation when designing political incentives (mainly determined by the ministry of agriculture and its approval and control authorities), and (g) the attitude and knowledge of farmers.
+These include (a) the high bureaucracy of policy support, (b) the control mechanisms associated with receiving funding for implementing agro-ecological practices, (c) the lack of planning reliability and flexibility when implementing measures, (d) missing economic incentives, (e) land rental agreements that hinder or restrict the scope for implementing agro-ecological practices, (f) a lack in participation when designing political incentives (mainly determined by the ministry of agriculture and its approval and control authorities), and (g) the attitude of farmers and their knowledge of the requirements and benefits of agro-ecological practices.
 Some of the central barriers, such as (a), (b), (c) and (f), can hardly be addressed by locally developed management strategies due to directly being tied to the CAP or national politics.
 In contrast, strategies are envisaged to address the missing economic incentives (such as the regional label, cf. below), the land rental agreements (by integrating incentives for landowners to include agro-ecological requirements in rental agreements), or the attitude and knowledge of farmers (rising awareness of funding opportunities of receiving advice, and the benefits of implementing certain measures).

-The preparatory desk research for the workshop allowed the identification of 15 MPIs4.
-Figure A5 provides the rating of how the workshop attendees perceive the potential of the different MPIs to foster an agro-ecological transition in the case study area, based on the provided questionnaire.
+The preparatory desk research for the workshop identified 15 MPIs4.
+Figure A5 provides the rating of how the workshop attendees perceive the potential of the different MPIs to foster an agroecological transition in the case study area, based on the provided questionnaire.
 Even though the respondents perceive most of the shortlisted MPIs as having a (rather low) positive potential, some controversies are observable.
 For example, the perceived potential of the revised German Fertiliser Ordinance is diverse, which also reflects the current public debate on this MPI.
 At the time of the workshop, the revision of the German Fertiliser Ordinance was still ongoing.

-4 Most of the MPIs are already implemented policy instruments.
-Only very few case study specific MPIs are available, whereas most relevant instruments are measures of the Rural Development Programme in Lower Saxony co-funded by the EU (Pillar II of the CAP).
-The more specific regional label is in the planning phase and not yet implemented.
+4 Most of the MPIs are already implemented policy instruments and measures of the Rural Development Programme in Lower Saxony co-funded by the EU.
+The specific regional label is in the planning phase and not yet implemented.